amkutt77/Stock_DB_SQL_Server/README.md

 Running through 500 tickers and pulling data for a long period one at a time can take a while.
 A faster approach to this is through using multiprocessing.
 Instead of running through each ticker one at a time, I pull down and push data asynchronously by splitting it up among different processes.
 Normally, Python will run a script synchronously using one processor.
-Multiprocessing allows the computer to utilize multiple processors concurrently so that intead
+Multiprocessing allows the computer to utilize multiple processors concurrently so that instead
 I can pull and push data for multiple tickers at once.

 ```python